 - Blindness (Rare, but might occurs if an embolus travels through the central retinal artery)

 Danger Zone 5 for dermal fillers

-- Facial changes related to skin, tissue and bone structure ageing include epidermal thinning, muscle loss, changes in elasticity (less elasticity and collagen), and other subcutaneous fat and bony changes .
+- Facial changes related to skin, tissue, and bone structure aging include epidermal thinning, muscle loss, changes in elasticity (less elasticity and collagen), and other subcutaneous fat and bony changes .

-- Temporal volume loss (or the gaunt appearance of the temple that occurs with age) is attributed to three key factors:
+- Three key factors can be attributed to Temporal volume loss.
+Or the gaunt appearance of the temple that occurs with age:

 - Increasing concavity of temporal bone